vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/CEIP/Get-VCFCeip.md

 # Get-VCFCeip

 ## SYNOPSIS
-    Retrieves the setting for CEIP of the connected SDDC Manager
+Retrieves the current setting for CEIP of the connected SDDC Manager

 ## Syntax
 ```